Title: Katawa Shoujo

 Close friends with Shizune, she acts as her interpreter and her assistant for student council duties.
 Incessantly bubbly and happy-go-lucky, she has trouble grasping appropriate behavior in social situations, paying no attention to her surroundings and speaking her mind as she pleases.

-While the photographic backgrounds and sub-character sprites do look rather unpolished, the majority of paper dolls and event illustrations are overwhelmingly impressive, warmly colored and convincingly atmospheric.
+While the photographic backgrounds and sub-character sprites do look rather unpolished, the majority of paper dolls and event illustrations are impressive, warmly colored and convincingly atmospheric.
 Each character is given a variety of poses, expressions, and outfits, and although Emi is drawn in a slightly different style than the rest of the heroines, this new technique never clashes.
 The inclusion of effects like falling snow and exploding fireworks lends a very professional touch to the presentation, crowned with absolutely gorgeous scenes of animation.